dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Being a writer is a good, good thing.” - Shannon Hale
+“The young need discipline and a full bookcase.” - Vivienne Westwood
 </i>
 </blockquote>